 Solar panels prices have drastically decreased over the recent years, but it is not enough to produce electricity at a competitive cost.
-Indeed, for residential installations, the solar panels represent in 2016 only less than 20% of the total installation costs (average in the US).
-Even solar panels given for free may not balance the system’s costs!
+Indeed, for residential installations, the solar panels represent in 2018 less than 25% of the total installation costs (average in Europe).
+Even solar panels given for free may not balance the system costs!

 The solar panel efficiency is the key driver for a high return on investment.
 While traditional silicon solar cells have typically a low efficiency (17-20%), some commercially available technologies exist, with much higher throughput (up to 45%).
 However, the price for those cells is prohibitive and they cannot be used to cover the full sunlit area.